prk-2023/rust_tutorials/enums_06/Readme-Enums.md

 }
 ```

-In this example, we define a variable `color` and assign it the value `Color::Green`.
+Above we define a variable `color` and assign it the value `Color::Green`.
 We then use a `match` statement to print out a message depending on the value of `color`.

 Enum Values with Associated Data
 ---------------------------------